ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 However, because the purpose of memory tablespace is to provide faster access to data than managing large amounts of data, the concept of segments and extents is not necessary.
 Therefore, tables in a memory tablespace are managed using lists of pages.

-The data in memory tables is physically stored in checkpoint image files when checkpointing occurs.
+Memory tables are physically backed up in checkpoint image files when checkpointing occurs.
 While the primary purpose of data files in disk databases is to store objects, the checkpoint image files in memory databases are used for object backup.
 Although checkpoint image files are not directly required for database operations, they are essential for reducing restart, backup, and recovery times.

 Altibase performs ping pong checkpoints for memory databases, alternating the writing of dirty pages between two checkpoint image files.
 To distribute disk I/O costs, checkpoint images can be divided into multiple smaller files.
 For more detailed information about checkpoints, refer to [Checkpointing](#checkpointing) in Chapter 8.